ZacharyEspiritu/fgac/README.md

 #### Setup (5 human-minutes)

-> **Reminder:** We strongly suggest running the DLS experiments on your own
-> setup, if possible.
+The entirety of the DLS artifact can be run locally on a single machine.
 We have tested our DLS setup on fresh Linux (e.g. Debian 13, Ubuntu 24) operating systems.

+> [!IMPORTANT]
+> **Reminder:** For the artifact evaluation, we **strongly encourage** evaluators to
+> run the DLS experiments on their own
+> setup.
+Evaluators should not attempt to run the DLS experiments on the entry point VM
+> provided on HotCRP—that VM is a minimal VM that does not have enough memory to run the
+> DLS experiments.

 To start, clone the repo:

 ```bash
 git clone https://github.com/ZacharyEspiritu/fgac